blackXploit-404/SimpleX-Weather/README.md

 ## Contact

-If you have any questions, feel free to open an issue or contact me directly at surajit@devsurajit.xyz
+If you have any questions, feel free to open an issue or contact me directly at hello@devsurajit.xyz